niltok64/luckbrew/README.md

  ## Credits
 - Me(Imsad2)
-- The developers of [py2exe](https://github.com/py2exe/py2exe) for creating py2exe so that I could convert my Python code into an exe
+- The developers of [pyinstaller](https://github.com/pyinstaller/pyinstaller) for creating pyinstaller so that I could convert my Python code into an exe
 - The developers of [Cooltext.com](https://cooltext.com/) for creating Cooltext.com so that I could make the logo
 - Guido van Rossum for creating [Python](https://github.com/topics/python) so that I could write the flippin' program in the first place